 A2 Alignment Improved quality of water (incl. wastewater) capacity, are in poor lue to inadequately A1 Indicator short name Wastewater quality compliance according to the water use license A3 Results- chain level Outcome A7 Rationale trained operator Growing water scareuse of treated edischarge standa Furthermore, wa located downstry works, and untread then used as rateratment works.
 Neffluents from wast protect health, and pollution impacts to high levels of codiseases in Souther that the total social at least 1% of the billion).
-The 201 showed that the childhood diarrhoed arcity (and associated increased affluent) will mean that effluent and become more important.
-Iter treatment works might becam of wastewater treatment ted or poorly treated effluent is we water input to these water Monitoring the quality of treated attempting the quality of treated attemption and control of the environment.
-Inadequate sanitation is a direct contributor diarrhoea, dysentery and other in Africa and a 1997 study found all cost of diarrhoeal disease was the GDP in South Africa (R3.4).
-O General Household Survey re were over 60,000 cases of a per month and approximately arrhoeal deaths in the year.
+The 201 showed that the childhood diarrhoed arcity (and associated increased ffluent) will mean that effluent and become more important. ter treatment works might be aem of wastewater treatment ted or poorly treated effluent is wwater input to these water Monitoring the quality of treated ewater treatment facilities helps aids identification and control of the environment.
+Inadequate sanitation is a direct contributor diarrhoea, dysentery and other in Africa and a 1997 study found I cost of diarrhoeal disease was he GDP in South Africa (R3.4.0 General Household Survey re were over 60,000 cases of a per month and approximately arrhoeal deaths in the year.
 A8 Definition Percentage of Wastewater Quality Compliance to specified licence/permit/authorisation requirements tested during the municipal financial year.
 The percentage is calculated on the basis of aggregated results per Water Use License determinant.
 INDICATOR ASSIGNMENT WS4.2 A4 Back to Basics pillar Service delivery A9 Indicator Formula Sum of the (1) Number of wastewater samples tested per determinant that meet compliance to specified water use license requirements / (2) Total wastewater samples tested for all determinants over the municipal financial year 100 A5 Unit of measurement Percentage of tested samples A6 Frequency of reporting Annual A10 Indicator origin ormed by IS 20.3, 20.4 a 50 37120 indicators and 20.5 A11 Notes on calculation None A12 Additional notes The MBI code for this performance indicator is PQ27.
 Formula: PQ27 (%) = ((wD172 / wD171) x 100) MBI also considers the following: Wastewater quality compliance: ALL determinants (ALL determinants tested that comply to specified licence/permit/authorisation requirements / total determinants tested, during the assessment period) (%) (PQ16).
-Reno orting - sibility A pplies to Municip al Catego ry R eadiness Ме tro l Metro Yes Tier 1 (1) Number of B1 Data Element wastewater samples tested per determinant that meet compliance to specified water use license requirements B4 Source WSA C1 Data Element (2) Total wastewater samples tested for all determinants over the municipal financial year C4 Source WSA
+Reno orting - sibility A pplies to Municip al Catego ry R eadiness Ме tro I Metro Yes Tier 1 (A) 1: B1 Data Element (1) Number of wastewater samples tested per determinant that meet compliance to specified water use license requirements B4 Source WSA C1 Data Element (2) Total wastewater samples tested for all determinants over the municipal financial year C4 Source WSA

 B2 Frequency of collection Annual B5 Units Number of compliant tests C2 Frequency of collection Annual C5 Units Total number of tests conducted B3 Definition and any other v tests conducted for water use licensing ded for that are deem C3 Definition Oxygen Demand (licensing determ (COD) and a ucted for Chemical any other water use ements during the rriod.
-B6 Notes The MB I code for this data e element is wD172.
-C6 Notes The MBI code fo r this data e element is wD171.
+B6 Notes The MBI code for this data e C6 Notes The MBI code fo r this data e element is wD171.